faizal2007/haruka-tunnel/README.md

 ./tunnel.sh stop
 ```

-Now you can access home private server using public ip server base on port configure in list.tunnel
+Now you can access home private server using public ip server base on port configured